Aeroz69/Aerozbot/README.md

 # Aerozbot
-If you want you see the source code for the bot, you can join [ https://discord.gg/zEzCXY2Q9z ]
+If you need help for the bot, you can join
+[ https://discord.gg/zEzCXY2Q9z ]
+or add Aeroz#9793 on discord.
+Code Aerozftn #ad